 Often, this includes contact with an addiction support supervisor 24/7 and the opportunity to return to rehab if necessary.

-For those who have progressed through rehab in the outpatient route, this aftercare may come in the form of an addiction support group such as Alcoholics Anonymous or Narcotics Anonymous, though further support is always available.
+For those who have progressed through rehab in the outpatient route, this aftercare may come in the form of an addiction support group such as Alcoholics Anonymous, Narcotics Anonymous and Cocaine Anonymous, though further support is always available.